Codecademy/docs/content/numpy/concepts/math-methods/terms/arccos/arccos.md

   - 'paths/computer-science'
 ---

-In NumPy, the **`.arccos()`** function calculates the inverse cosine or arccosine, of each element in an array.
+In NumPy, the **`.arccos()`** function calculates the inverse cosine (arccosine), of each element in an array.
 The elements in the array should be cosine values, which must lie within the range [-1, 1].
 The function returns the corresponding angle in radians for each cosine value.

 ## Syntax